esplito/coding-notes/testing-accessibility/2-design-thinking-and-people-skills-for-accessibility/notes.md

 ![Components from a design system](https://testingaccessibility.com/_next/image?url=http%3A%2F%2Fres.cloudinary.com%2Ftesting-accessibility%2Fimage%2Fupload%2Fv1655922459%2Fdesign-and-people-skills%2Fdesigns-as-prototyping%2Fidentify-potential-accessibility-issues-in-design-systems%2FUntitled_17_ni4g9l.png&w=3840&q=100)

 Identified issues:
 1. There's nothing that indicates how and when these icons should be used.
-The design should answer the question "What is the intent of t
+The design should answer the questions "What is the intent of these?
+And can any user of this UI understand that?".
+This design assumes that the user knows what the icons mean and that the user can distinguish what they are.

+Possible fixes:
+1. complement icons with la

 #### **🛠** Challenge: Find Content Layout Issues
 >Your challenge is to identify possible issues with these two layouts and discuss your expectations of what you will implement as a developer or communicate with a design team.